Oklahoma: Climate

 Over almost all of Oklahoma, winter is the driest season.
-Average monthly precipitation increases dramatically in the spring to a peak in May, the wettest month over most of the state, with its frequent and not uncommonly severe thunderstorm activity.
+Average monthly precipitation increases dramatically in the spring, to a peak in May, the wettest month over most of the state, with its frequent and not uncommonly severe thunderstorm activity.
 Early June can still be wet, but most years see a marked decrease in rainfall during June and early July.
 Mid-summer (July and August) represents a secondary dry season over much of Oklahoma, with long stretches of hot weather with only sporadic thunderstorm activity not uncommon many years.

 Severe drought is common in the hottest summers, such as those of 1934, 1954, 1980 and 2011, all of which featured weeks on end of virtual rainlessness and highs well over 100 F. Average precipitation rises again from September to mid-October, representing a secondary wetter season, then declines from late October through December.

 The entire state frequently experiences temperatures above 100 F or below 0 F, though below-zero temperatures are rare in south-central and southeastern Oklahoma.
 Snowfall ranges from an average of less than 4 in in the south to just over 20 in on the border of Colorado in the panhandle.
-The state is home to the Storm Prediction Center, the National Severe Storms Laboratory, and the Warning Decision Training Division, all part of the National Weather Service and in Norman.
+Oklahoma is home to the Storm Prediction Center, the National Severe Storms Laboratory, the Warning Decision Training Division, and the Radar Operations Center, all part of the National Weather Service and in Norman.